Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

    (encrypted secrets), which are deployed by specific charts and decrypted by the Sealed Secrets operator.
 But first, those Secrets must be seeded, generated, and encrypted.

-   1. Mount the PITDATA so that helm charts are available for the re-install (it might already be mounted).

-      ```bash
-      ncn-m001# mkdir -pv /mnt/pitdata
-      ncn-m001# mount -L PITDATA /mnt/pitdata
-      ```

-   2. Load the `zeromq` container image required by Sealed Secret Generators.
+   1. Load the `zeromq` container image required by Sealed Secret Generators.

       > **NOTE:** A properly configured Docker or Podman environment is required.